 We had pre-booked the Stena Line night ferry with 30% Interrail pass holders discount, a cabin was compulsory as was a kennel for the dog.
 To keep this as cheap as possible we chose the double bunk bed option cabin.

-Check-in and customs was painless, we showed tickets, passports and the Pet Passport which was a legal requirement to travel.
-After the formalities we navigated a walkway onto the ferry and directed the correct way to board with a dog.
+Check-in and customs were painless, we showed tickets, passports and the Pet Passport which was a legal requirement to travel.
+After the formalities, we navigated a walkway onto the ferry and directed the correct way to board with a dog.